“There is nothing wrong with you, life is just far harder than you expected.”

 "I had a scary car accident when I took a curve too fast and hit a tree.
 Luckily, I only had a few bruises, but after that, I would feel scared every time I drove around that curve, even in my dreams.
 Don used EMDR to help me face and lessen the fear and deep sadness.
 I can drive around that curve without feeling scared, but I still remember how lucky I am to be alive.
 And I drive more safely now!" - Anthony B.

 "The sudden divorce brought a lot of sadness, anger, and fear, and it made me feel emotionally stuck for a long time.
 I was either really angry or just numb.
 But with EMDR, I started to peel back those layers of shock and numbness.
-It helped me let go of my rage and start accepting my situation in a way that allowed responsibilities." - Sally G.
+It helped me let go of my rage and start accepting my situation in a way that allowed me to take on responsibilities."

 Each person's experience with EMDR is unique, and that's perfectly okay.
 The initial session is for evaluation to understand the specific issue and its history.
-Following that, the first EMDR session can take place.
-However, more assessment is sometimes necessary to ensure safety and effectiveness.
+Subsequently, the first EMDR session can be conducted.
+However, additional assessment may be necessary to ensure safety and effectiveness.

 Different reactions can occur during the first EMDR session.
-Some may experience strong emotions such as tears, fears, or a profound sense of relief.
+Some individuals may experience intense emotions, such as tears, fear, or a profound sense of relief.
 Others may feel lighter bursts of emotion; sometimes, there might be physical trembling.
 For individuals who have suffered severe physical or emotional trauma, especially during childhood, there may be significant emotional and physical releases.
 However, as the session progresses, the intensity of these reactions tends to decrease.
 It may take several sessions to diminish their impact entirely.

 Some clients may notice changes in their thinking patterns even if they don't have strong emotional responses.
-Others experience deep and restful sleep with more dreams, while some may not recall them.
+Others experience deep, restful sleep with more dreams, whereas some may not recall them.
 Some continue to process their feelings for a few days after the session.
 If there are concerns about what's happening during EMDR, contacting your therapist and seeking additional help is always acceptable.

-It's essential to use EMDR carefully in cases involving incest, sexual abuse, dissociative disorders (DID), borderline personality disorders, bipolar disorder, and individuals with fragile health.
-EMDR may not work if a person benefits from their symptoms and is not ready to change their life.
+It's crucial to use EMDR carefully in cases involving incest, sexual abuse, dissociative disorders (DID), borderline personality disorder, bipolar disorder, and individuals with fragile health.
+EMDR may be ineffective if a person benefits but is not prepared to make a change. from their symp

 It may also have limited results if the person needs medication for a biological imbalance.
 However, when the appropriate treatment is in place, EMDR works well.
 (Note: EMDR is NOT meant to replace any medical treatment for medical conditions.)

-EMDR therapy can lead to deeper and faster-paced changes compared to regular treatment.
-For example, one person who initially felt a lot of hate towards their husband left the session with a new understanding.
+EMDR therapy can lead to larger and faster changes than standard treatment.
+For example, one person who initially felt strong resentment toward their husband left the session with a new understanding.
 They realized that their reactions were connected to old pain from a long time ago, and they no longer felt that pain.
 Another client, a man who struggled with intense anger and sadness, felt relief as he watched scenes of his angry episodes pass during the session.
 He felt so relaxed afterward.
 It's important to note that while not all post-traumatic stress reactions can be resolved in just a few sessions, some can.
 Over time, EMDR helps unlock the layers of pain we carry, and once the core pain from a specific trauma is released, the related symptoms start to ease.
 This frees our attention to focus on what's happening now instead of reacting to the past.

-When choosing a therapist, it's important to find someone you like who is well-trained in the area you need help with.
+When choosing a therapist, it's essential to find someone you like who is well-trained in the area where you need help.
 You can ask them about their training.
 It's also helpful to ask the therapist if they have experienced EMDR as a client.
 Remember, your therapy can only go as far as the therapist is willing to take you.
 Your experience with EMDR can differ depending on the therapist you work with.

 In EMDR psychotherapy, the duration and effort required depend on the specific issues and situations in an individual's life.
 For instance, someone may seek to overcome their fear of driving through a tunnel, while another may want to improve communication with their spouse during difficult conversations.
 Another individual may need help processing the grief related to losing a loved one or going through a painful divorce.
-Parents might seek assistance in managing their anger towards their children or spouse, and an adult man may want to address long-standing problems in his attitude and relationships that originated in childhood.
+Parents may seek assistance in managing anger toward their children or spouse, and an adult man may want to address long-standing issues in his attitude and relationships that originated in childhood.

-EMDR is a form of psychotherapy and is a technique that includes conversations and reflection.
-It involves more than just a single session.
-It can often help alleviate emotional distress and reactions more quickly compared to traditional therapy methods.
+EMDR is a type of psychotherapy that involves conversations and reflection.
+It is usually not a one-time session.
+It often helps reduce emotional distress and reactions faster than traditional therapy methods.

-The objective of psychotherapy with EMDR is to alleviate and release problematic symptoms whenever feasible.
-This allows the individual to adopt new beneficial behaviors rather than detrimental ones.
-When your mind brings up scenes and emotional reactions from past events in the present moment, it's an indication from your brain and nervous system that those emotions require your attention and treatment.
-They need to be resolved and released from their grip on you.
-Effective psychotherapy with EMDR can aid in freeing you from the gripping effects of the past and assist you in crafting a life where you have new choices and responses to the world inside you and around you.
+The goal of psychotherapy with EMDR is to reduce and release problematic symptoms whenever possible.
+This enables the individual to adopt beneficial behaviors rather than harmful ones.
+When your mind brings up scenes and emotional reactions from past events in the present, it's a sign from your brain that those emotions need your attention and treatment.
+They must be resolved and released from their hold on you.
+Effective EMDR therapy can help you break free from the grip of the past and support you in creating a life with new choices and responses to the world, both inside and around you.